You are here

 • Abstract:

 Plantations have been part of forestry at Harvard Forest since its beginning.
 Plantations were established from 1911-1944, usually on open or cut-over land.
-The objectives for plantation forests at Harvard Forest were to: increase amount of productive forest land; examine the suitability of various species and cultivars to New England conditions; and test planting and tending methods.
+The objectives for plantation forests at Harvard Forest were to: increase the amount of productive forest land; examine the suitability of various species and cultivars to New England conditions; and test planting and tending methods.
 At first, mainly small plantings (less than 1 to 4 acres) were established primarily on "blank" lands.
 Some larger plantations (20+ acres) were established on cut-over land around 1930.

 The bulk of the plantings were red pine, white pine and spruce (white and Norway), but several other conifers were also planted.
 The maximum amount of land in plantations came to about 270 acres (less than 10% of Harvard Forest’s land base).
 Tending of the plantations, especially weeding in the decade following establishment, but also in-filling, pruning and thinning, was conducted and carefully documented.
 However, tending of plantations ceased about 1950.